d2l-ai/d2l-en/chapter_computational-performance/auto-parallelism.md

 ## Parallel Computation on GPUs

-Let us start by defining a reference workload to test - the `run` function below performs 10 matrix-matrix multiplications on the device of our choosing using data allocated into two variables, `x_gpu1` and `x_gpu2`.
+Let us start by defining a reference workload to test: the `run` function below performs 10 matrix-matrix multiplications on the device of our choice using data allocated into two variables: `x_gpu1` and `x_gpu2`.

 ```{.python .input}
 devices = d2l.try_all_gpus()